Ronen Steinke

 Ronen Steinke (born 1983) is a German political journalist and author whose essays and books on issues of law and society have been discussed in The Times, The Guardian, Haaretz, De Volkskrant, Le Figaro, The Asahi Shimbun and The New York Review of Books.
 In 2013, Steinke published the biography of the German-Jewish prosecutor Fritz Bauer, who secretly worked with the Mossad and brought Nazi war criminals to justice in the 1960s.
-The book, which received a preface by the President of the German Supreme Court, inspired the award-winning 2015 film The People vs. Fritz Bauer.
+The book, which received a preface by Andreas Voßkuhle, the then president of the German supreme court, inspired the award-winning 2015 film The People vs. Fritz Bauer.

 Education

 Steinke was educated at Bucerius Law School, Hamburg, and Temple University, Japan Campus, Tokyo, and holds a doctorate in international criminal law, praised as a "masterpiece" by the European Journal of International Law.
 From 2012 to 2013 he was a visiting scholar at Frankfurt University's Institute for Holocaust Research.

 Career

 As legal affairs editor with Germany's leading broadsheet, Süddeutsche Zeitung, he since frequently writes columns and essays on German politics and society.
 Along with a group of lawyers and scholars, Steinke edits an annual report on right-wing extremism in Germany.
-The Legal Tribune referred to him as „currently the most important and most productive legal journalist in Germany."
+Legal Tribune Online referred to him as „currently the most important and most productive legal journalist in Germany."